sarmadchandio/Chess-CPP/README.md

-# Chess-Cs200-proj
+# Chess-CS200-proj
-One of the very first projects!
+One of the very first projects (Sophomore year)!
 There is a room for a lot of improvements.
 I made console-based chess game using Inheritence.
 The main code for the chess board is in Source.cpp where as each of the chess pieces have their own class.

 ### Compiling